Putting AI to work with Watson

 IBM Watson Machine Learning Accelerator is geared toward enterprises.
 It is a software bundle that is optimized to run on Power hardware.
 It bundles IBM PowerAI, IBM Spectrum Conductor, IBM Spectrum Conductor Deep Learning Impact, and support from IBM for the whole stack including the open source deep learning frameworks.
 It provides an end-to-end, deep learning platform for data scientists.

-IBM Visual Insights
+IBM Maximo Visual Inspection

 - Spectrum Conductor: Deploys modern computing frameworks and services for an enterprise environment, both on-premises and in the cloud.